 I've been interested in marine biology since watching Jacques Cousteau specials as a kid on Sunday nights.
 I became a SCUBA diver in 1989.
 After my undergrad work I got diverted into IT work until 2009 when I decided to return to school and focus on Marine Ecology.
-I received a M.S. in Aquatic Ecology and Conservation and the went to a Ph.D. program where I participated on two research cruises to Antarctica.
+I received a M.S. in Aquatic Ecology and Conservation and the went to a Ph.D. program at Auburn University where I participated on two research cruises to Antarctica.
 I fell in love with Antarctica and when an opportunity to work on the research ships presented itself, I took it.
 I sailed on the R/V Palmer and R/V Gould as a technician for a couple of years.
 I came to the Smithsonian Marine Station to continue working to support science.
-I captain the small vessels and work with SMS and visiting researchers in the field.
+I captain the research and small vessels and work with SMS and visiting researchers in the field.
 I also travel to other stations providing support and SCUBA expertise.

 Auburn University (2012-2015)